gene9/make-you-a-database/README.md

   'bans': (1)}
 ```

-Later on we will look at how the performance is affected by the order of the slots and the order of the columns in each table, but for now just pick any order.

-We need to be able to unmap from the slots back to rows in each table:
+We need to be able to unmap from the variables back to rows in each table:

 ``` python
 unmap(("a","b","c"), mapping=(0, 1, 2))